 "As an adult learning chess, I was very happy to find GM Aveskulov as a coach.
 He is a talented high-level player with very affordable rates, and a dedicated coach and teacher.
 He has shown me how to improve my game in an enjoyable and unpretentious atmosphere with an emphasis on the examination of my own games and specific training geared towards a higher level of understanding and appreciation for the game." -Bruce Highcock (Canada)

 From July 7 - 11, 2014 I was an instructor at Chess.com University's first online camp.
-The camp had 21 players who listened to lectures by Boris Gelfand (he analysed his win against Hikaru Nakamura and then answered questions on chess-related issues), Roman Dzhindzhihashvili, Valeri Lilov and me.
+The camp had 21 players who listened to lectures by Boris Gelfand.
+He analysed his win against Hikaru Nakamura and then answered questions on chess-related issues.
+Other lecturers included GM Roman Dzindzichashvili, IM Valeri Lilov, and me.

 I gave 4 lectures, dedicated to themes like: 1) prophylactical thinking; 2) playing with two bishops; 3) positional sacrifice of the exchange; 4) general advice about how to work on chess.
 It was my first experience of giving online lecture on English for such a big group of players.
 But I liked this, and hope that my listeners also enjoyed the process.